20 Questions To Help Students Think Critically About News

 2. Is what’s being said fact or opinion?

 3. Does this headline seem true?
 (This is especially critical for ‘fact-based’ headlines.)
 If so, by whose standards?
 Who would disagree with it and why?
+How can it be fact-checked?
+Is the author using ‘grey areas’ of ‘truth’ in a way that seems designed to cause a stir, cast doubt, influence thinking, or otherwise change the opinion of readers?

 4. Is this headline entirely ‘true’/accurate or based instead on partially true information/data?
 Misleading information is often based on partial truths and then reframed to fit a particular purpose: cause an emotion such as fear, lead to a conversion of some kind such a social media share, purchase, signup, vote, etc.